 As you might imagine the book follows the same basic mantra: Keep it simple, stupid, but expands upon this by looking at the way it can be applied within a business environment.
-In keeping with their philosophy it’s a quick easy read and I jotted down a few notes in an attempt to try to distill the key takeaways:
+In keeping with their philosophy, it’s a quick easy read and I jotted down a few notes in an attempt to try to distil the key takeaways:

 - Ignore “real world” constraints – they’re just an excuse for not trying

-- Do things which matter to others by providing value that improves lives
+- Do things that matter to others by providing value that improves lives

 - Always look for stuff to remove, simplify and streamline – curate, stick to the essentials